Hockwold cum Wilton: Hockwold Hall

 Hockwold Hall is an Elizabethan house on the site of an earlier manor.
 The manor of Hockwold is mentioned in the Domesday Book of 1086.
 Hockwold Hall, with origins in the late 15th century, is a Tudor manor house with a substantial extension built by a Royal Prince at the end of the 19th century.

 Sir John Tyndale (Tyndall), Baron Tyndale of Thetford, Governor of The Tower of London, KB (1475–1539) was born at Hockwold Cum Wilton Manor as was his son Sir Thomas Tyndale (Tyndall) 1505–1583, who also died there.
 Sir John's brother, William Tyndale (Tyndall) (1484–1536), a 16th-century scholar and linguist died a martyr for translating the scriptures from Greek and Hebrew into vernacular English so that commoners could read the Bible for themselves, rather than having to depend on the church hierarchy to interpret the official Latin Vulgate.
-The Tyndale Bible was the basis for the King James Bible and it survived book burners, but he did not.
-Tyndale was tied to a stake, strangled with a rope and torched outside a castle near Brussels on October 6th, 1536.
+The Tyndale Bible was the basis for the King James Bible and it survived book burners, but he did not survive.
+Tyndale was tied to a stake, strangled with a rope and torched outside a castle near Brussels on October 6, 1536.

 The royalist Arthur Heveningham lived at the Hall until 1657.
 His brother, William Heveningham, was one of the regicides of Charles I, and his daughter Abigail married John Digby, 1st Earl of Bristol.
 Sir Cyril Wyche, a founder member of the Royal Society, took over the estate in 1688 and lived there until 1707.
 Prince Victor Duleep Singh, the eldest son of the last Maharaja of Lahore, a godson of Queen Victoria, came to live at Hockwold Hall in 1895.